Paul Revere's Ride

 "Paul Revere's Ride" was first published in The Atlantic Monthly in 1861.

 "Paul Revere's Ride" is an 1860 poem by American poet Henry Wadsworth Longfellow that commemorates the actions of American patriot Paul Revere on April 18, 1775, although with significant inaccuracies.
 It was first published in the January 1861 issue of The Atlantic Monthly.
 It was later retitled "The Landlord's Tale" in Longfellow's 1863 collection Tales of a Wayside Inn.

+Longfellow's poem veers from historical facts of Paul Revere's midnight ride.
+However, the poet set out to write inspirational verses in the growing tensions that would lead to the American Civil War.
+His poem helped elevate the historical Paul Revere in the public's collective memory of the American Revolution.

 Overview

 The poem is spoken by the landlord of the Wayside Inn and tells a partially fictionalized story of Paul Revere.
 In the poem, Revere tells a friend to prepare signal lanterns in the Old North Church to inform him whether British forces will come by land or sea.
 He would await the signal across the river in Charlestown and be ready to spread the alarm throughout Middlesex County, Massachusetts.
 The unnamed friend climbs up the steeple and soon sets up two signal lanterns, informing Revere that the British are coming by sea.
 Revere rides his horse through Medford, Lexington, and Concord to warn the patriots.